The movie Safe from an MCS perspective

 About the reviewer

 The author has had MCS for two decades himself and has met hundreds of people with the illness.
 He has visited two MCS camps and knows people who lived in a third.
-He has discussed the movie Safe with one of the people Todd Haynes interviewed in Los Angeles when he gathered information for the movie script.
+He has discussed the movie Safe with one of the people Todd Haynes interviewed in Los Angeles when he gathered information for the film script.

-Information consulted about the movie includes two interviews with Todd Haynes (in 1995 and 2014), some movie reviews, and a recording of Haynes and Julianne Moore commenting on the movie as it plays (DVD version).
+Information consulted about the film includes two interviews with Todd Haynes (in 1995 and 2014), some movie reviews, and a recording of Haynes and Julianne Moore commenting on the movie as it plays (DVD version).